reemalmuqbil/reemalmuqbil.github.io/_posts/2019-09-07-Testing-Local-Images.md

 We grouped the dataset by stations and calculated the sum of its TOTAL_TRAFFIC column.
 Then we plotted a bar chart using Seaborn representing the top 20 crowded stations in NYC on May 2019.
 ![graph-1]({{ site.url }}/images/Picture1.png)

-The Figure below is a graph of one of the top 20 stations representing the total traffic for each day on May.
+The Figure below is a graph of one of the top 20 stations representing the total traffic for each day in May 2019.
 We concluded from the graph that weekdays are the most crowded days unlike weekends.

 ![graph-2]({{ site.url }}/images/Picture2.png)